4GeeksAcademy/machine-learning-content/export/random-variables.md

 Sample space: set of infinite sequences of Heads and Tails

-Random variable X: number of tosses until the first Heads
+Random variable $X$: number of tosses until the first Heads

 Model of: waiting times, number of trials until a success